 A sebaceous cyst is an umbrella term for epidermoid and pilar cysts.
 It means a fluid-filled sac or lump and either originates from skin cells (epidermoid) or from a hair follicle (pilar).
 Sebaceous cysts are not harmful and can slowly get bigger over time or can disappear without any treatment.
-They are not cancerous so will not cause harm or spread to any other part of your body and they do not usually require treatment.
+They are non-cancerous, so they will not cause harm or spread to any other part of your body, and they do not usually require treatment.

 You should see your doctor if you develop a lump that you suspect to be a sebaceous cyst, this is so that your doctor can confirm it is a sebaceous cyst as there are many other causes of lumps with a small number of these being serious.
 You should also see your doctor if you have a diagnosed sebaceous cyst but it has grown quickly, has become painful or hot, or it has changed significantly in any way.